expo/expo/docs/pages/versions/unversioned/sdk/facebook.md

 Provides Facebook integration for Expo apps.
 Expo exposes a minimal native API since you can access Facebook's [Graph API](https://developers.facebook.com/docs/graph-api) directly through HTTP (using [fetch](https://facebook.github.io/react-native/docs/network.html#fetch), for example).

+## Installation

+This API is pre-installed in [managed](../../introduction/managed-vs-bare/#managed-workflow) apps.
+To use it in a [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native app, follow its [installation instructions](https://github.com/expo/expo/tree/master/packages/expo-facebook).

+## Configuration

-## Registering your app with Facebook
+### Registering your app with Facebook

 Follow [Facebook's developer documentation](https://developers.facebook.com/docs/apps/register) to register an application with Facebook's API and get an application ID.
 Take note of this application ID because it will be used as the `appId` option in your [`Facebook.logInWithReadPermissionsAsync`](#expofacebookloginwithreadpermissionsasync 'Facebook.logInWithReadPermissionsAsync') call.
 Then follow these steps based on the platforms you're targetting.
 This will need to be done from the [Facebook developer site](https://developers.facebook.com/):